Krisvong/GNCK-Chatify/README.md

 Gregg has spent the last many years opening and developing a venerable local eatery/institution, but has now decided to try his hand at a different kind of development.
 He likes to debate matters of great import with his adult sons, and is obsessed with electrified stringed instruments.

 # 5. Tech
 The team made use of an Express App running React and a Mongo database to keep track of everything, all of which is running in a Node environment and deployed to the cloud via Heroku.
+Chakra styling library was implemented and SocketIO was used for the realtime messaging functionality.

 # 6. Citations
 The team was careful to do their own work to bring the app to life, but as good developers do, some references were used for their documentation.